lplimier/DS_Portfolio/README.md

 - Created a simple text game in Python
 - Player navigates through rooms in a bakery to complete customer orders and get points!
+- Selected for MIDS Python showcase of best submissions
 - **keywords**(Object Oriented Programming, Python)